-Two historic icons vie for the “best view in Berlin”, however access issues will determine which is the best for you.
-The final climb to the top of the Berliner Dom is via a narrow spiral staircase, not great if you have a problem with heights.
+Two historic icons vie for the “best view in Berlin”.
+You have magnificent views from the top of the Berliner Dom However the final climb up a narrow spiral staircase, is not great if you have a problem with heights.

 The Reichstag Building takes you to the roof via elevator and you can walk to the top of the roof dome via a gently sloping ramp.

 The Berliner Dom, Berlin’s largest cathedral was originally built in 1465 as a parish church on the Spree River.
 It underwent ongoing extension and improvement until it was finally completed in 1905 under the rule of the last German Kaiser, Wilhelm II.